punchagan/statiki/README.md

 ### TO-DO ###

-1. Use asynchronous job dispatch mechanism?
 1. Redirect to the newly created site on success, or atleast display link
-1. Improve messages communicated to the user.
 1. Allow repos in organizations
 1. Add tests for the bash script.
 1. Clean-up the README added to the sites.
 Add a build status on the README!